Working Papers

 School Choice, Teacher Access, and Student Outcomes (Job Market Paper)

-Presentations: BU WERISE 2025 (poster), TSE 2nd Economics of Education Workshop, SOLE 2025 (poster), AEFP 2025
+Presentations: 2025 Dynamic Structural Econometrics Conference at HKU (scheduled), 2025 International Symposium on Contemporary Labor Economics (scheduled), Boston University WERISE 2025 (poster), Toulouse School of Economics 2nd Economics of Education Workshop, SOLE 2025 (poster), AEFP 2025

 Work in Progress